nunongan/portal-fornecedor/README.md

 - Promote transparency by providing information about public procurement.
 - Simplify and assist public entities in public procurement in accordance with the public procurement code.

-This project was developed as part of a curricular internship for Alfamind - Innovation Systems Ltd., and involved creating the frontend based on the design provided by the company.
+This project was developed as part of a curricular internship for Alfamind - Innovation Systems Ltd., and only involved the creation of the User Interface, based on the design provided by the company.

 The product can be consulted at: https://dev.alfamind.com/portal-fornecedor/